 KA-BAR is a classic American knife manufacturer.
-We’ve written about them on several occasions, and are some of our favorite fixed blade knives (see a complete breakdown of our favorite fixed blade knives right here).
+We’ve written about them several times, and they are some of our favorite fixed-blade knives (see a complete breakdown of them here).

-KA-BAR has many different designs, with their most popular models being frequently used by servicemen and women in the United States Military and other branches of local law enforcement.
-Cold steel on the other hand, has a less storied history and matches up well against the veteran KA-BAR offering similar fixed and folding blades that radiate craftsmanship.
+KA-BAR has many designs, with their most popular models frequently used by servicemen and women in the United States Military and other branches of local law enforcement.
+On the other hand, Cold Steel has a less storied history and matches up well against the veteran KA-BAR offering similar fixed and folding blades that radiate craftsmanship.

-KA-BAR may have the edge over several manufacturers, but Cold Steel has a strong brand following and lots of people that trust their knives for both EDC and outdoor tasks.
+KA-BAR may have the edge over several manufacturers, but Cold Steel has a strong brand following, and many people trust their knives for EDC and outdoor tasks.

 1. About KA-BAR

-We’ve talked about KA-BAR in a number of different articles.
+We’ve talked about KA-BAR in several different articles.
 You can see some of their history both here and here.
-Long story short – they are a stalwart as a US Knife Manufacturer and have been making knives for well over a century.
+They are a stalwart as a US Knife Manufacturer and have been making knives for well over a century.

-There are few knife makers in today’s marketplace that boast both the history and longevity that KA-BAR does.
+Few knife makers in today’s marketplace boast both the history and longevity that KA-BAR does.

 2. KA-BAR Specifications